Prorogation in Canada: Calls for reform

 In October 2010, Peter Russell said to the press that he had organized for February 2011, with the support of Governor General David Johnston, a meeting of constitutional scholars, historians, and government officials from various countries in the hopes of finding a consensus on how the royal prerogative should be used in future scenarios similar to that which took place at the end of 2008.
 Following the prorogation of the Legislative Assembly of Ontario in October 2012, Daniel Weinstock, a professor of law at McGill University, opined that there may be a need for new procedures "to discipline power", limiting in all of Canada's jurisdictions the royal prerogative to prorogue parliament, among other legislative procedures.
 At the same time, some journalists, such as Norman Spector and Andrew Coyne, lamented the abuse of the power of prorogation and its negative effect on democracy in Canada.
 However, the Federal Court of Canada, in a 2009 ruling, found that tampering with the Crown's prerogatives could not be done via normal legislation, requiring instead an amendment to the constitution pursuant to Section 41 of the Constitution Act, 1982.

 Christopher Moore opined in Canada's History that "no great web of new legislation or constitutional procedure is needed to rein in the abuse of prime ministerial powers.
 Other parliaments around the world regularly see party leaders and prime ministers dumped when their own backbenchers and prime ministers [sic] grow tired of them.
 If our premiers and prime ministers knew that legislatures would rebuke them for abusing parliament (as did the backbenchers in the legislature of 1873), we would not have to worry about rogue prorogations."

+2025 legal challenge

+Until the 2024–2025 Canadian political crisis, little discussion took on the significance of the 2019 UK case of R (Miller) v The Prime Minister, which overturned a prorogation, on similar Canadian events.
+In January 2025, Prime Minister's Justin Trudeau's prorogation of the House of Commons was challenged in the Federal Court citing Miller II.
+During arguments, government lawyers argued that Miller II's holding that the constitutional role of Parliament by prorogation could be distinguished because of the unique scenario with the British Parliament's role in relation to an imminently approaching Brexit.
+Government lawyers also argued that unlike the unwritten Constitution of the United Kingdom, which was silent on required Parliamentary sittings, Section 5 of the Canadian Charter of Rights and Freedoms required annual sittings providing a check on the power.
+In March 2025, Federal Court Chief Justice Paul Crampton held that the decision to prorogue was justiciable, but ultimately declined to adopt Miller II..
+He ruled the applicants had failed to prove that Trudeau had breached the Charter or any other legal limits on the power, and dismissed the case.